MC-DeltaT/SerialisePP/ProgrammingGuide.md

 By inheriting from or aliasing `SerialisableStruct`, an automatically serialisable struct is declared via template metaprogramming.

 Fields of a `SerialisableStruct` are specified with the `Field<Name, T>` class template.
-`Field`'s `Name` template argument is a string literal specifying the name of the field (which must be unique within 1 `SerialisableStruct`). `Field`'s `T` template argument is the type of the field data.
+`Field`'s `Name` template argument is a string literal specifying the name of the field (which must be unique within the same `SerialisableStruct`). `Field`'s `T` template argument is the type of the field data.

 For example: